-- "Sun Ray DTU Initialization Requirements" on page 107 - "Network Topology Options" on page 110 - "Network Configuration Tasks" on page 113 - "Network Performance Requirements" on page 130 - "Troubleshooting Tools" on page 131 - "Enhancements to Firmware Download and Configuration Support" on page 134
+- "Sun Ray DTU Initialization Requirements" on page 109 - "Network Topology Options" on page 112 - "Network Configuration Tasks" on page 115 - "Network Performance Requirements" on page 132

 When first introduced, Sun Ray DTUs could be deployed only on dedicated, directly-connected interconnect subnets.
 Although dedicated interconnects provide reliable service and are easy to configure, they require the full-time commitment of networking equipment, cabling, and host interfaces.
-This constraint has been removed from SRSS 2.0 and later releases, allowing network administrators to deploy Sun Ray DTUs nearly anywhere on an enterprise intranet.
+This constraint has been removed from SRSS 2.0 and 3, allowing network administrators to deploy Sun Ray DTUs nearly anywhere on an enterprise intranet.
 The most important advantages of intranet deployment are: